banshee/AndroidProguardScala/README.md

 # USING THE PLUGIN

+1. Install the Scala IDE from http://download.scala-ide.org/nightly-update-master-trunk.
+There's a problem with M3 and Android (it won't always recompile Scala binaries), so you'll want a nightly.

 1. Point Eclipse to:

 https://androidproguardscala.s3.amazonaws.com/UpdateSiteForAndroidProguardScala

 and install.

+2. Open an existing Android project, or create a new one.

+2. Add Scala nature to the project by right-clicking the project name.

-2. Open your Android project.
-Right-click on your Android project and choose "Add AndroidProguardScala Nature."
+2. Right-click on your Android project and choose "Add AndroidProguardScala Nature."

 3. Open the properties for your project (right-click on the project name in the navigator, select properties from the menu) and choose "AndroidProguardScala Properties".
 Choose which jars in the classpath will be included in the minified jar.
 By